-- EntrePass for foreign entrepreneurs who want to set up a business in Singapore;
+- EntrePass - for foreign entrepreneurs wanting to start a business in the country.

-- Personalised Employment Pass for very high earners.
+- Personalised Employment Pass - for high earners.

-For more information about eligibility criteria and passes for family members, visit the Ministry of Manpower (MOM).
+For more information about passes, eligibility criteria and that of family members, visit the Ministry of Manpower (MOM).

 Qualifications gained in the UK are widely recognised and education in Singapore closely resembles the British system, so explaining your degree should not be a problem.

 In addition, the cosmopolitan nature of Singapore's workforce means that employers are used to dealing with applicants with qualifications from other countries.
 However, you should always check with the employer before applying for a job.